esl/MongooseIM/doc/Advanced-configuration.md

 # ejabberd.cfg

 This file consists of multiple erlang tuples terminated with a period.
-To configure it, go to `[MongooseIM root]/rel/files/`.
+In order to configure it, go to `[MongooseIM repo root]/rel/files/` (if you're building from source) or `[MongooseIM install root]/etc/` if you're using a pre-built version.

-The tuple order is important, unless the no `host_config` option is set.
+The tuple order is important, unless no `host_config` option is set.
 Retaining the default layout is recommended so that the experienced MongooseIM users can smoothly traverse the file.

 `ejabberd.cfg` is full of useful comments and in most cases they should be sufficient help in changing the configuration.